The Ritual (novel): Plot

 He is attended by three masked and painted teenagers who call themselves Loki, Fenris, and Surtr.
-They are moonshiners and a black metal band named Blood Frenzy.
+They are moonshiners and in a black metal band named Blood Frenzy.
 There is also an old woman who supervises the children, and Luke hears faint scuttling from the attic overhead.
 Luke hopes his hosts will call help but realises that they are complicit with the entity that killed his friends.
 When they take him outside to see Dom's body gutted in the trees, he attempts and fails to escape.
 Loki claims that they are Vikings and tells Luke that he will be sacrificed to Odin.
-Luke mocks Blood Frenzy as disturbed delinquents until they take him to the attic to see the "ancient ones": centuries-old humans with goats' legs, tended to by the old woman.
+Luke mocks Blood Frenzy as disturbed delinquents until they take him to the attic to see the "ancient ones": centuries-old humanoids with goats' legs, tended to by the old woman.

 Luke is bathed and prepared for sacrifice by the old woman and tied to an upside-down cross before a pyre.
 As he screams defiant taunts, Blood Frenzy demands that the old woman summon the god, but she silently refuses.
 Luke wakes up back in his room, untied, and is given back his Swiss army knife by the old woman.
 Acquiring the teenagers' rifle, Luke kills Loki and Fenris, and Surtr flees into the woods.
 While searching for the keys to their truck, Luke hears the old woman singing in Swedish, summoning the creature which she calls "Moder", the word for "Mother".
 Luke realises she was using him to get rid of the teenagers for her and that he is still a sacrifice.
 He shoots her and sees that she, too, has goat legs.

 Luke goes to the attic and kills the ancient ones, putting an end to Moder's cult.
 Outside, he hears the enraged Moder killing Surtr and coming for him.
 Luke drives the truck through the woods and finally confronts Moder, a giant goat-like beast with human arms.
 Moder tears apart the truck to get to Luke, but Luke stabs her in the throat, driving her off.
 Luke staggers, naked, through and out of the forest, stalked by Moder's "white children".
 Upon a rocky plain, Luke descends into a delirium and decides that, despite the many downsides of his life in London, the only thing that matters is being alive.